byteduck/duckOS/README.md

 - A semicomplete newlib-based C standard library for programs (see [INSTRUCTIONS.md](INSTRUCTIONS.md))
 - Preemptive Multitasking (although there isn't anything that really takes advantage of `fork` yet besides the the userspace shell `dsh`)
 - A Bochs/Qemu/VirtualBox video driver (640x480x32bpp)
+- Multiboot framebuffer support (requests 640x480x32bpp from the bootloader, and assumes it is such which may be problematic)

 ### Programs